Board of Advisors

 Former President and Executive Director, US-Qatar Business Council, USA

 Ambassador Patrick Nickolas Theros served as the U.S. Ambassador to the State of Qatar from 1995 to 1998.
 During his 35-year career with the United States Foreign Service, Ambassador Theros served in a variety of other positions including Political Advisor to the Commander in Chief Central Command; Deputy Chief of Mission and Political Officer in Amman; Chargé d’Affaires and Deputy Chief of Mission in Abu Dhabi; and Economic and Commercial Counselor in Damascus.
 After his retirement from the Foreign Service, Ambassador Theros assumed the office of President of the U.S.-Qatar Business Council in 2000 until his retirement in 2017.
 Ambassador Theros graduated from Georgetown University’s School of Foreign Service and has done advanced studies at the American University in Washington, D.C., and the Universidad Centroamericana in Managua, Nicaragua.
 He speaks Spanish, Arabic, and Greek fluently.

-Executive Director, International Government Relations, Exxon Mobil Corporation, USA
+Senior Director, International Government Relations, Exxon Mobil Corporation, USA